PET Rapid Image Reconstruction Challenge (PETRIC): Results

 \subsection{Submitted algorithms}

 Four teams submitted a total of nine algorithms for evaluation, summarised in Table \ref{tab:teams}.
 Their submissions are linked in the table which should be referred to for all details.

 All submissions are gradient-based iterative algorithms but differ in a range of aspects.
-For the core algorithm, teams used Gradient Descent (GD) with stochastic approximation (Stochastic Gradient Descent; SGD), variance reduction (SAGA, SVRG) and acceleration (Katyusha).
+For the core algorithm, teams used Gradient Descent (GD) with stochastic approximation (Stochastic Gradient Descent; SGD), variance reduction (SAGA, SVRG), as first adapted to PET in \cite{twyman2023InvestigationStochasticVariance}, and acceleration (Katyusha).
 See \cite{ehrhardt2025guide} for an overview on these concepts.
 All teams experimented also with preconditioning ranging from preconditioners motivated from MLEM, diagonal approximations of the RDP Hessian and various combinations of the two.
-Regarding step-sizes, the teams used a-priori defined decaying step-sizes as are common in subset-based algorithms like BSREM but also experiments with others like Barzilai--Borwein, Armijo line-search and the Distance over Weighted Gradients (DoWG) method \cite{khaled2023dowg}.
+Regarding step-sizes, the teams used a-priori defined decaying step-sizes as are common in subset-based algorithms like BSREM but also experimented with others like Barzilai--Borwein, Armijo line-search and the Distance over Weighted Gradients (DoWG) method \cite{khaled2023dowg}.
 Various teams considered advanced warm-starting options computed by other iterative algorithms as well as deep learning (DL) methods.

 The teams also fine-tuned subset-selection methods like the number of subsets and in which order they should be picked.
 All teams agreed that the number of subsets should be scanner specific and depend on various factors like trading off computational resource and prime factors of the number of views.
 Typical chosen values are in the range of 20 to 50.
 For the actual selection, teams used randomly selected sequences with and without replacement, established deterministic sampling (e.g. Hermann--Meyer) as well as novel variants.
 It should be noted that some teams also decided to seed the randomness making their stochastic gradient descent algorithm in practice deterministic.